 - Failing to report damage to highway property.

 Just like minor driving convictions, each of the major ones can be ticketed and will become convictions unless you fight it successfully.
 The best advice is to obey the rules of the road and avoid the ticket altogether.

 These are the driving convictions that will have the biggest impact on your life, and potentially on the lives of others.
 The most serious criminal driving convictions in Ontario include:

-- Vehicular manslaughter
+- Vehicular manslaughter.

-- Criminal negligence (when other charges result in loss of life)
+- Criminal negligence (when other charges result in loss of life).

 Any of these convictions could result in a significant fine, demerit points, and possibly even jail time.
 Criminal driving convictions can also land you in trouble with your car insurance company, and you can expect to pay a premium for the privilege of driving from that point onward.

 Serious driving convictions in Ontario can change lives, affect careers, and lead to major problems with insurance companies.
-Educating yourself about all three categories to ensure that you maintain your clean driving record and low insurance rates.
+Educating yourself about all three categories helps to ensure that you maintain your clean driving record and low insurance rates.

 On top of it all, being a responsible driver keeps everyone safe—it’s just the right thing to do.

 Not sure how your insurance rates are affected?
 Get a guaranteed quote in 3 minutes to find out now.